neek8044/NuitkaBuilder/README.md

 ### Options
 - `--onefile`, `--single`, `-o` - Compiles the output to a single file instead of a directory
 - `--cwd-runtime`, `--runtime`, `-r` - Sets working dir to the local dir (where the file is ran from) upon execution.
 If your script reads local files, this is recommended.
 - `--windows`, `--wine`, `-w` - Uses the Wine compatibility layer to compile a Microsoft Windows version of the program.
 (Wine needs to be installed separately.
-Both python and nuitka have to be installed inside of Wine afterwards.)
+Both python, nuitka, and nuitka dependencies for Windows have to be installed inside of Wine afterwards.)
-- `--debug`, `-d` - Shows nuitka output to the terminal instead of hiding it. (used to track errors, obviously)
+- `--debug`, `-d` - Shows command to be executed and nuitka output to the terminal instead of hiding it. (used to track errors, obviously)

 ### Usage
 (example shows compilation process of a standalone onefile with fixed runtime directory)